mysociety/alaveteli/doc/manual/docs/installing/script.md

 ## Installing with the installation script

-If you have a clean installation of Debian squeeze 64-bit or Ubuntu precise, you can use an install script in our commonlib repository to set up a working instance of Alaveteli.
+If you have a clean installation of Debian Wheezy 64-bit or Ubuntu Precise, you can use an install script in our commonlib repository to set up a working instance of Alaveteli.
 This is not suitable for production (it runs in development mode, for example) but should set up a functional installation of the site, which can send and receive email.